PaulDance/cargo-liner/README.md

    attempting the default, so use `-vv` to investiguate if your configuration seems not to be taken into account.
  * Check the latest available version for each of them using `cargo search`.
- * Run `cargo install` for each that needs an install or update, respecting the version requirements.
+ * Run `cargo install` or `cargo binstall` for each that needs an install or update, respecting the version requirements.
  * Self-update only if `--no-self` is not given.

 [`cargo install`](https://doc.rust-lang.org/cargo/commands/cargo-install.html)